sgrprmnk/ladderGame/README.md

 2. Web-based game
 3. design made without using Libraries
     <h4>Note:</h4> <p>
-    This is designed without using JavaScript
+    This is designed without using JavaScript Libraries
     </p>